trbehera/docs/docs/index.md

 Secure Device Onboard is a flexible software solution that simplifies and automates the process of onboarding IoT devices.
 By “onboard” we mean the process by which a device establishes its first trusted connection with a device management service.

 Today, organizations that deploy IoT devices are struggling with manual methods to securely connect devices with IoT platforms.
-Traditional onboarding processes are time intensive and require IT expertise.
+Traditional onboarding processes are time-intensive and require IT expertise.
 The Secure Device Onboard solution simplifies this process for end customers while simultaneously establishing trust across all organizations who manufacture, distribute, or sell the device and associated IoT solutions.

-During deployment of a device enable with the Secure Device Onboard solution, all the installer needs to do is add power to the device and connect it to the Internet.
+During deployment of a device enabled with the Secure Device Onboard solution, all the installer needs to do is to add power to the device and connect it to the Internet.
 The device automatically and rapidly connects to the IoT platform in a secure and trusted manner.
 Secure Device Onboard combines embedded hardware security credentials with a chain-of-ownership security credential and Rendezvous service to secure the onboarding process and broker the connection to the authorized device management service provider.
 Today Secure Device Onboard supports Intel<sup>®</sup> Enhanced Privacy ID (Intel<sup>®</sup> EPID) and Elliptic Curve Digital Signature Algorithm-based embedded hardware security credentials.

 Devices enabled with Secure Device Onboard technology work with any IoT cloud service providers that have enabled their service to work with Secure Device Onboard.
 This allows manufacturers to reduce the number of SKUs they need to securely connect with cloud services.